2006 United States House of Representatives elections in Texas: District 24

+Predictions

 District 25

 Incumbent Congressman Lloyd Doggett (D-Austin) originally was slated to have no major party opposition in the fall.
 The 25th district formerly stretched from Austin to the Mexican border, but has been redrawn for the 110th Congress to be more compact and completely in the central part of the state.

 As this district was redrawn after the party primaries took place, a special election ensued in November, meaning that instead of a plurality required for victory, a majority was required.
 If no candidate received a majority, the top two contenders would meet in a runoff election in December.
 He was opposed by Republican Grant Rostig, Libertarian Barbara Cunningham, and Independent Brian Parrett.

+Predictions

 District 26

 Congressman Michael C. Burgess (R-Lewisville) was challenged by Democrat Tim Barnwell of Denton, along with Libertarian Rich Haas.
 The Denton County-centered district is strongly Republican.

+Predictions

 District 27

 Incumbent Solomon P. Ortiz (D-Corpus Christi) ran for reelection against Republican William Vaden, also of Corpus Christi.
 They were joined on the ballot by Libertarian Robert Powell.

+Predictions

 District 28

 Congressman Henry Cuellar (D-Laredo) had no opposition from Republicans in November.
 However, a recent Supreme Court ruling struck down Texas' 23rd District, which is located next to this district, as an unconstitutional racial gerrymander resulting from the controversial 2003 Texas redistricting efforts coordinated by House Majority Leader Tom DeLay and the Republican-controlled legislature.

 Cuellar's power base in Laredo was consolidated in the resulting remap and thus will not face Congressman Bonilla, as had been speculated as a scenario.
-This election was a special election, as the district was drawn after the party primaries, and Cuellar was faced by fellow Democrat Frank Enriquez and Constitution Party candidate Ron Avery.
+This election was a special election, as the district was drawn after the party primaries, and Cuellar faced fellow Democrat Frank Enriquez and Constitution Party candidate Ron Avery.
 The Libertarian nominee did not re-file to run in the special election.

+Predictions

 District 29

 Congressman Gene Green (D-Houston) ran against Republican Eric Story, also of Houston, in the November general election.
 Clifford Lee Messina, a Libertarian, rounded out the ballot.
 This district contains several heavily Hispanic neighborhoods in inner-city Houston, as well as several blue-collar eastern suburbs of Houston, including Pasadena, Channelview and Baytown, which are home to a strong majority of the Houston area's petrochemical refineries.

+Predictions

 District 30

 Incumbent Congresswoman Eddie Bernice Johnson (D-Dallas) faced Republican Wilson Aurbach in the general election, along with Ken Ashby, the Libertarian nominee.
 The 30th District contains the southern and downtown portions of Dallas, as well as several of its inner southern suburbs.
 It is heavily Democratic.

+Predictions

 District 31

 Congressman John Carter (R-Round Rock) defended his Central Texas Congressional seat in November against Democrat Mary Beth Harrell of Gatesville and Libertarian Matt McAdoo.
 The largely Republican district consists of many northern Austin suburbs as well as the gigantic Fort Hood military base.